 Yoga Helps Us All … If We Use It

 We are all unique in what we come to a yoga practice with.
 We have differing interests, desires, needs and challenges.
-Yet, because so many people are similar enough in their motives, and so many of them have the same basic Conditions of Life, we can design highly effective programs even though generalized in nature.
-Much of what most human beings want and need can be achieved without getting into very specific activities requiring highly specialized knowledge, degrees or licenses in various health care disciplines.
+And, of course, a life of past experiences & ideas.
+Yet, because so many people are similar enough in their motives, and so many of them have the same Basic Conditions of Life, we can design highly effecticient programs even though generalized in nature.
+Much of what most human beings want and need can be achieved without getting into very specific activities, without requiring highly specialized knowledge, degrees or licenses, in various health care disciplines.

 You’ll also find the Basic Principles of Therapeutic Applications of Yoga & Stretching, including …